sunnyvale-it/chieri-calendari-raccolta-rifiuti/README.md

 Before using the application, open the class `denismaggior8.Main` and modify the `coordinatesArray` elements with the PDF coordinates where the text resides.
 Grab them using a PDF reader (I used macOS Preview).

+Down in the main class, for each coordinate element modify the regex in order to grab the data you need.

 ## Build the application

 To build the application (using Maven) run: